-You can access versions of a screen by clicking the hourglass button on the bottom left.
-Every version of artboards you export to Zeplin will be stored separately with commit messages, organized by colors, timestamps.
+Every version of artboards you publish to Zeplin will be stored separately with commit messages, organized by colors and timestamps.

-The topmost version on the list is the latest version and this version is always visible in your project Dashboard.
+With the versions button on the bottom left, you can see the version summary at a glance and access all versions of a screen by clicking on it.
+The topmost version on the list is the latest version, and this version is always visible in your project dashboard.
 You can quickly check out an earlier version by simply clicking on it or by using the arrow keys.

 Versions have a few properties you can (and probably should!) manage.

 In one sentence, commit messages answer the following question: “What has changed in the version?”.

 Developers have been working with commit messages for years.
 When they push a change to a codebase, they’re required to provide one.
 We decided to follow a very similar pattern in Zeplin as well.

 Commit messages are different from casual comments or descriptions.
 You’re not required to follow these patterns at all, but here are a few tips and tricks to get the most out of them:

 Stick to one style: Use the “imperative mood” for simplicity. e.g. change, not changing, remove, not removed.

 Be precise: Provide specific information so your colleagues can easily figure out what to look out for.